voschezang/coding-handbook/goals-planning-strategy.md

 [toc]

-> Planning is generally good, withholding from updating them isn't.
+> Making plans is good, withholding from updating them isn't.

+> Good strategy means saying no.